New Well-Posed Boundary Conditions for Semi-Classical Euclidean Gravity: Introduction

 Here we restrict our focus to four-dimensional pure gravity, possibly including a cosmological constant.
 Thus solutions to the Einstein equations are Einstein metrics, and we are primarily interested in Euclidean geometries with a boundary that takes the form of $S^1 \times \Sigma$, where $S^1$ is interpreted as being Euclidean time, $\tau$, with length $\beta$ so $\tau \sim \tau + \beta$, and $\Sigma$ is a two-dimensional compact Riemannian metric.
 Then $\beta$ has the thermodynamic interpretation of the inverse temperature.
 The canonical cavity to consider is a spherical one, so that $\Sigma = S^2$, a round two sphere with a radius $R$, but we wish to consider here the more general setting where the gravitational path integral is thought of as a functional of $\beta$ and $\Sigma$.

-An important issue was pointed out by Anderson \cite{Anderson:2006lqb} in the context of Einstein metric infillings in Riemannian geometry.
+An important issue was pointed out by Avramiki and Esposito \cite{Avramidi:1997sh,Avramidi:1997hy} who considered Euclidean quantum gravity on manifolds with boundary, and then discussed by Anderson \cite{Anderson:2006lqb} in the context of Einstein metric infillings in Riemannian geometry.
 The natural boundary condition one would wish to impose, namely fixing the induced metric on the cavity boundary, so here fixing $\beta$ and the two-geometry $\Sigma$, does not yield a well-posed infilling problem.
 In Euclidean signature the Einstein equation locally has an elliptic character (after dealing with the issue of coordinate freedom), but this analog of Dirichlet boundary conditions, so fixing the metric of the boundary, does not preserve elliptic regularity of the problem.
 In \cite{Anderson:2006lqb} it was argued that this may be understood in terms of the Gauss constraint of the boundary.
 Anderson proposed a well-posed set of boundary conditions, which we refer to as `Anderson boundary condition', which entails fixing the conformal class of the boundary (so the induced metric up to a Weyl rescaling) together with the trace of the extrinsic curvature.
 The lack of well-posedness presents an obstruction to York's original formulation of a stable canonical ensemble for gravity, where the induced metric of the spatial cavity wall, $\beta$ and $\Sigma$, is given as data.
 In the semi-classical limit we expect a continuous map from the boundary data at the surface of the cavity to infilling saddle point solutions, and lack of well-posedness for Dirichlet boundary conditions exactly implies the lack of such a map.
+As emphasized in \cite{Avramidi:1997sh,Avramidi:1997hy} this leads to pathologies when computing the Euclidean partition function at 1-loop as the lack of well-posedness may lead to infinitely many zero modes.
 Hence one is naively motivated to consider instead the thermodynamic ensemble given by Anderson's well-posed boundary condition.